COVID-19 pandemic in Vanuatu: Vaccination

 On 2 June 2021, Vanuatu launched its COVID-19 vaccine roll-out campaign.
+On 23 June 2021, President Tallis Obed Moses and First Lady Estella Moses Tallis publicly received their first doses of the Oxford–AstraZeneca COVID-19 vaccine as part of the vaccination campaign.

 On 27 July 2021, 20,000 AstraZeneca vaccines were received in Vanuatu through a bilateral arrangement between the governments of the Republic of Vanuatu and Australia, a further 24,000 AstraZeneca doses have been provided by COVAX, and 20,000 Sinopharm BIBP vaccine doses received from the Chinese Government.

 The total number of COVID-19 vaccine doses administered between 2 June 2021 and 8 August 2021 was 31,028.
 Health workers, front line workers (e.g. border workers, quarantine facility staff, public transport drivers), the elderly (55 and over), and 4,314 people aged 35 years and over with known underlying medical conditions were given priority.
 Those who have received both of the two recommended doses of either Sinopharm or AstraZeneca vaccines are considered fully vaccinated.
 By 8 August, 1,721 people in Vanuatu were considered fully vaccinated, making up 0.6% of the country's total population.

 By 20 March 2022, 75% of Ni-Vanuatu adults had received at least one dose of the COVID-19 vaccine, with 69% of those people being fully vaccinated.
 By 24 April, that figure had reached 80% of Ni-Vanuatu adults, with 91% of those people being fully vaccinated.